rcmaehl/NotCPUCores/README.md

 # NotCPUCores
 The same, but free.
 Download under Releases

-## This program does the same optimizations as the scammy CPUCores.
+## This program does the same optimizations as the non-free CPUCores.
 These include:

 * Changing the Process Priority
 * The Cores the game runs on